bugsommelier/picoSteg/README.md

 ## 🛠️ Installation
 1. Clone the repository or download the files.
-2. Install the dependencies from requirements.txt.
-Run the script:
 ```bash
 https://github.com/bugsommelier/picoSteg.git
 ```
+3. Install the dependencies from requirements.txt.
 ```bash
 python picoSteg.py
 ```